zabachok/yii2-burivuh/README.md

-# Burivuh - markdown editor
+# Burivuh - notepad with markdown editor
-Simple markdown editor for yii2 for your notes
+Simple notepad with markdown editor for yii2

 ## Installation